Fast-attack craft missile (FACM)

 The electro-optical fire control system on-board the vessel enables accurate estimation of position and engagement of enemy targets.

 The patrol boat features a built-in combat management system (CMS) integrating combat and sensor systems.
 It analyses the data gathered from shipboard systems to deliver real-time situational awareness.

-The data and sensors suite on-board the vessel also includes a data link, a surveillance radar, and an identification friend and foe (IFF) system.
+The data and sensors suite on-board the vessel also include a data link, a surveillance radar, and an identification friend and foe (IFF) system.

-The on-board mission systems will enable the vessel to conduct intelligence, surveillance and reconnaissance (ISR), maritime strike, patrol, maritime law-enforcement, drug interdiction, illegal immigration, and other special operations.
+The on-board mission systems will enable the vessel to conduct ISR, maritime strike, patrol, maritime law-enforcement, drug interdiction, illegal immigration, and other special operations.

 Countermeasures are complemented by a decoy launching system, a radar-electronics support measures system (R-ESM), and a communications electronic support measures (C-ESM) system.

 The power-plant of Combattante F56 integrates two main generator sets and four diesel engines.

 The boat’s main propulsion system includes four fixed-pitch propellers (FPPs), while the auxiliary shipboard electricity is supplied by an emergency generator set.

 The vessel can attain a maximum speed of 38k and achieve an operational range of 2,500nm at an average speed of 15k.